 Food and nutrition are very important to a child’s development.
 When you send your children to a daycare facility in Atlanta, you expect them to follow all the state-regulated guidelines regarding proper food service and nutrition.
 Failure to do so can be a sign of negligence on the part of the facility, resulting in the potential for lawsuits and compensation claims.

 If a child has received sub-standard food service or nutritional intake from a daycare center in Georgia, you may have recourse.
-Contact an attorney at Kevin Patrick Law to help with the specifics of your case.
+Contact Kevin Patrick Law to help with the specifics of your case.

-If you discover that a daycare facility is not providing proper nutrition to their children, it is highly recommended to consult an Atlanta child nutrition lawyer that is experienced in daycare injury law.
-A lawyer can:
+If you discover that a daycare facility is not providing proper nutrition to their children, it is highly recommended to consult Kevin Patrick, an Atlanta child nutrition lawyer, that is experienced in daycare injury law.
+Kevin can:

-An Atlanta child nutrition attorney can essentially provide peace of mind during a potentially alarming time in your life.
+An Atlanta child nutrition attorney, like Kevin Patrick, can essentially provide peace of mind during a potentially alarming time in your life.

 Rule 591-1-1.15 of Bright from Start regulates the food service and nutrition at the facility.
 It not only requires the facility to comply with USDA Nutritional Guidelines, but also requires the children are served all meals and snacks scheduled for the period during which they are present.
 There are also some regulations about food safety, such as the facility should not serve food that might be dangerous to children less than 3 years old or serve unconsumed food to the children.